-The session started as usual with members chatting and enjoying their teas, coffees and biscuits.
+The session started as usual with members chatting and enjoying their teas, coffees, biscuits and cakes.

 - Written by Editor